|Type of ticket||Price|

 AccessibilityThe design of the Gemeentemuseum ensures easy access for people in wheelchairs or using rolling walkers.
 Wheelchairs are available on loan from the museum.

 Absolutely stunning!
 I was there to see Mondriaan exhibition and it was absolutely worth it!
-Can't wait to go back!3 weeks ago
+Can't wait to go back!2 months ago